AlexPutz/alexputz.github.io/_posts/articles/2017-10-26-notes-and-solutions-1404.md

 ---
 <img src="{{ site.url }}/images/notes_and_solutions_1404.png">

-I will collect some notes on this page while using 14.04, it will be useful for me.
+I will collect some notes on this page while using 14.04, maybe it will help you.
 ---
 Qt couldnt find Mesa headers: